shtse8/SotiMath/README.md

 - Thanks to the PHP team for the BCMath extension
 - Thanks to the PECL Operator team for enabling operator overloading in PHP

+---

+This update integrates the **Soti** prefix into your project description, reinforcing the values of simplicity, optimal performance, and type safety.